Cat Behavior and Nutrition Consultations

 Cats are not small dogs.

-We want to help both, cats, and their guardians, to live a happy, healthy, and peaceful life together.
+I want to help both, cats, and their guardians, to live a happy, healthy, and peaceful life together.

 As a cat owner many of you have questions: